Council Bylaws on Freedom Camping in New Zealand

 On the west side of the North Island, Taranaki includes the cities of New Plymouth and Stratford.
 The region surrounds the Egmont National Park.
 Up-to-date freedom camping laws are posted on the following council websites:

-Learn more about the Taranaki region in Taranaki – Guide for Backpackers.
+Learn more about the Taranaki region in the Taranaki destination category.